Org Settings > Remove a member

 - Deletion date

-Support may restore recent deletions.
-For older deletions, send new invitation.
+Recent deletions may be restorable.
+For older ones, send a new invitation.

-Provide: Organization name, member email, exact error, screenshot
+Provide: organization name, member email, exact error message, screenshot

 - Use consistent offboarding procedures